nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/http_system_messaging.rst

 :java:extdoc:`HttpMessagingClient<nablarch.fw.messaging.realtime.http.client.HttpMessagingClient>`
 performs various processes as an HTTP client.
-For example, ``Accept: text/json,text/xml`` is configured in the HTTP header of the message to be sent.
+For example, ``Accept: text/json,text/xml`` is fixedly configured in the HTTP header of the message to be sent.

 If the default operation of :java:extdoc:`HttpMessagingClient<nablarch.fw.messaging.realtime.http.client.HttpMessagingClient>` does not meet the project requirements,